Some combinations of a verb + preposition need a noun or pronoun in between

 (f) Einstein gave/paid attention to the problem of gravity.

 Gave here suggests that Einstein merely turned his attention away from something else.
 Paid, however, suggests that he increased his attention to the maximum: perhaps he had been only a little interested before in the problem of gravity, or even daydreaming!
 There is an option of adding his (or other possessive adjective) after GIVE.
-An alternative to GIVE is TURN, a verb that must have his or equivalent.
+An alternative to GIVE is TURN, though then his or equivalent must be present.

-Also noteworthy is TAKE CARE OF.
+Finally, caution is needed with TAKE CARE OF.
 Its common meaning is not “supervise” or “give caring attention to” (English uses LOOK AFTER for that), but rather “resolve” or “deal with”, as in take care of complaints.